Constructor (object-oriented programming): Python

 Classes normally act as factories for new instances of themselves, that is, a class is a callable object (like a function), with the call being the constructor, and calling the class returns an instance of that class.
 However the __new__ method is permitted to return something other than an instance of the class for specialised purposes.
 In that case, the __init__ is not invoked.

 Raku

-With Raku, even more boilerplate can be left out, given that a default new method is inherited, attributes can be specified, as well as whether they can be set, reset, or are required.
+In Raku, even more boilerplate can be omitted, given that a default new method is inherited, attributes can be specified, and whether they can be set, reset, or are required.
 In addition, any extra constructor functionality can be included in a BUILD method which will get called to allow for custom initialization.
 A TWEAK method can be specified to post-process any attributes already (implicitly) initialized.